 |KMnO4||oxidizing agent or bleaching agent.|

-Potassium on direct burning in the air or oxygen to form KO2, which is used in oxygen supplement for submarines and space capsules.
+It is direct burning in the air or oxygen to form KO2, which is used in oxygen supplements for submarines and space capsules.